moshriguez/puzzle-library-app/README.md

     - [ ] user can return puzzle
     #### Edge Cases in High Value Features:
     - [ ] user can only borrow 5 puzzles
-    - [ ] user cannot borrow an unavailable puzzle
+    - [x] user cannot borrow an unavailable puzzle
     #### Unit Tests:
+    - [x] all error messages for Login, Signup & ChangePassword

 - [ ] Require user to return all puzzles before deleting account - right now they are taking all our puzzles!!!